Champaign DUI Defense Lawyers

 • Imprisonment for up to 6 years

-• Fine of up to $10,000
+• A fine of up to $10,000

 These penalties are much more significant than those for first- and second-time offenders, who face fines of up to $1,000 and imprisonment for up to one year.
-For this reason, seeking the legal guidance of a skilled attorney is essential, as these punishments can weigh heavily on your time, budget and ability to enjoy life.
+For this reason, seeking the legal guidance of a skilled attorney is essential, as these punishments can weigh heavily on your time, budget, and ability to enjoy life.

 DUI Frequently Asked Questions